I was born in France, and my mother brought me to New York when I was 3 months old.

 Living in a UHAB Third Party Transfer building, I witnessed first hand the lack of HPD oversight.

-Along the way I got married with a psychiatrist that works at Mt Sinai.
+Along the way I got married with a psychiatrist who works at Mt Sinai.

 I also worked tirelessly to create a real dual language program in New York City schools (EFNY.)